 At Gaynes School:

-- We ensure that teaching and learning opportunities meet the needs of all of the pupils.
+We ensure that teaching and learning opportunities meet the needs of all of the pupils.

-- We ensure that appropriate provision is made for pupils who belong to vulnerable groups.
+We ensure that appropriate provision is made for pupils who belong to vulnerable groups.
 This includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed.

-- In making provision for socially disadvantaged pupils, we recognise that not all pupils who receive free school meals will be socially disadvantaged.
+In making provision for socially disadvantaged pupils, we recognise that not all pupils who receive free school meals will be socially disadvantaged.

-- We also recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals.
+We also recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals.
 We reserve the right to allocate the Pupil Premium funding to support any pupil or groups of pupils the school has legitimately identified as being socially disadvantaged.

-- Pupil premium funding will be allocated following a needs analysis which will identify priority classes, groups or individuals.
+Pupil premium funding will be allocated following a needs analysis, which will identify priority classes, groups or individuals.
 Limited funding and resources means that not all children receiving free school meals will be in receipt of pupil premium interventions at one time.

 Pupil Premium Strategy

-At Gaynes School we pride ourselves on having high aspiration and ambition for all pupils, regardless of their background.
+At Gaynes School, we pride ourselves on having high aspiration and ambition for all pupils, regardless of their background.
 We operate a no excuse culture, setting children up to have the skills, knowledge and confidence to succeed.
 Our mission is to ensure that every pupil achieves academic success and has the real option of going to university or following a career of their choice.
 We believe our pupils work hard towards this goal because we make it real for them.

 The majority of school strategies are targeted towards improvement in the attainment and progress of pupils.
 A number of these key strategies are resourced from the schools’ main budget, including smaller class sizes, educational support staff and an intervention programme.
 We have allocated the additional Pupil Premium funding to specific initiatives to support the most disadvantaged pupils.

 It is also important that low attaining pupils grow in confidence and independence.
 Therefore, quality social experiences in and outside school can also have a significant impact.

 It must also be remembered that there can be children who, whilst being eligible for FSM and Pupil Premium, are not low attaining but may not be maximising their full potential.
 We must therefore never confuse eligibility for the Pupil Premium with low ability.
-We must focus on supporting all disadvantaged children to achieve the highest levels.
+We must focus on supporting all disadvantaged children to achieve the highest levels

 Funding is allocated within the school budget by financial year.
 This budget enables the school to plan its intervention and support programme.
 Expenditure is therefore planned and implemented by academic year as shown.

 As an inclusive school, Gaynes School strongly believes that no pupil should be disadvantaged as a result of background and ensures that resources and support are also provided for children who may not necessarily be eligible for free school meals or looked after, but who have been identified by the school as being at an educational disadvantage compared to their peers.

 At Gaynes School we will:

 Make decisions about the spending of Pupil Premium funding based on educational research

 Make decisions about the spending of Pupil Premium based on our knowledge of the children and their families

 Ensure that staff are aware of the potential barriers to learning for FSM and LAC pupils

 Track the attainment and progress of pupils on FSM as a group and ensure this is in line with the progress and attainment of the whole class

 Measure the success of intervention programmes through impact analysis

 The challenge to establish a clear link between educational expenditure and pupils’ learning is harder than one would imagine.
 It may seem obvious that more money offers the possibilities for a better or higher quality educational experience, but the evidence suggests that it is not simply a question of spending more to get better results.
 (Sutton Trust 2012)

-Barriers to Learning
+Barriers to learning:

 Low aspiration within the local area.

 Low self-esteem and self-confidence.

 Additional Educational Resources for Looked After Children

-For 2021/22, each looked after child has a Personalised Educational Plan drawn up by our specialist worker in conjunction with the local authority to ensure that each student receives resources and support which would be appropriate for them as an individual.
+For 2022/23, each looked after child has a Personalised Educational Plan drawn up by our specialist worker in conjunction with the local authority to ensure that each student receives resources and support which would be appropriate for them as an individual.
 Examples can be used from all of the above strategies.

-Looked after students have a tailored programme of support to meet their needs leading to a closing of achievement gap at Gaynes school.
+Looked after students have a tailored programme of support to meet their needs leading to a closing of achievement gap at Gaynes School.